The VRayNURBSTessellation node is used to control the quality of the NURBS subdivision of multiple NURBS surfaces with a single node.

 ||Select NURBS surface|| > V-Ray Shelf > V-Ray NURBS tessellation

 ||Select NURBS surface|| > Create menu > V-Ray > V-Ray NURBS tessellation

-Generate static geometry – When enabled, V-Ray subdivides the NURBS surface into triangles before the actual rendering has begun.
+Generate static geometry – when on, V-Ray will subdivide the NURBS surface into triangles before the actual rendering has begun.
 This allows the building of a faster intersection structure, but takes more memory.
-When off, NURBS surfaces are treated as dynamic geometry, similar to Subdivision meshes, and are converted into triangles on the fly.
+When off, NURBS surfaces will be treated as dynamic geometry, similar to Subdivision meshes, and will be converted into triangles on the fly.
 This saves memory for other purposes, but may be slower.